 H4 was completed in 1759.
 The Board of Longitude sent it on two official trials to the West Indies.
 The timekeeper performed flawlessly on both voyages, but the Board of Longitude was not satisfied.
 It took until 1765 for the Board to award Harrison half of the prize, and that was conditional upon Harrison’s full disclosure of construction details.

 Following Harrison’s disclosures, the Board commissioned a copy of the watch to be made by Larcum Kendall.
 This watch, known today as K1, was tested on multiple voyages to the South Pacific by none other than Captain James Cook.
 It too performed flawlessly, and two more were commissioned.
 One sailed on the Bounty with Captain William Bligh and ended up on Pitcairn Island, where it stayed until returned to the British government in 1840.
 The other also sailed with Captain Cook on his third voyage to the South Pacific.

 Meanwhile, Harrison was getting desperate to “earn” the balance of the Longitude prize.
 He embarked on H5, a refinement and simplification of H4’s design.
 With this timekeeper, he sought the support of King George III.
 The King, a natural philosopher in his own right, tested H5 himself and promised Harrison his support.
 Ultimately, the King swayed Parliament, and the Board of Longitude capitulated and awarded Harrison the balance of the Longitude prize, plus expenses.
 The total came to £23,065, very roughly $4 million in today’s dollars.
 Not bad for a life’s work.

 There is more to the story of marine chronometers, of course.
 They were precise instruments critical to shipping well into the 20th century.
 But a self-taught Yorkshire carpenter was there first.
-There is no denying that Harrison’s designs are the true forefathers of all modern precision watches, most especially the large watch known as H4.
+There is no denying that Harrison’s designs — most especially the large watch known as H4 — are the true forefathers of all modern precision watches.